Social Security Administration (SSA) Monthly Data for

 Download this dataset

-We are providing data about our performance in serving the public through answering phone calls to our local field offices using SSA’s national Field Office Network Enterprise (FONE) telephone system.
+We are providing data about our performance in serving the public through answering phone calls to our local field offices using the SSA's national Field Office Network Enterprise (FONE) telephone system.
 Phone service is a popular way for many people to ask questions and conduct business with us.
 We use several measures to monitor our performance and the public can use the information about our performance to understand the service they are likely to receive.

 Social Security operates more than 1200 local field offices across the country and in certain territories.
 Representatives in our field offices can assist you with all issues related to programs administered by Social Security.